lpereira/lwan/README.md

 ### Headers

-If there's a need to specify custom headers for each response, one can declare a `headers` section in the global scope; for example:
+If there's a need to specify custom headers for each response, one can declare a `headers` section in the global scope.
+The order which this section appears isn't important.

+For example, this declaration:

 ```
 headers {